UBC-MDS/Red-Wine-Quality-Prediction/README.md

 ```

 2. In the terminal output you will see several URLs.
 Copy the one which starts with 'http://127.0.0.1:8888' and paste it into your web brower URL panel

-3. Open `notebooks/red_wine_quality_prediction_report.ipynb` in Jupyter Lab

-4. Under the "Kernel" tab click "Restart Kernel and Run All Cells"
 (Next few steps are for reproducing the report from scratch.)

-6. Once you are in the Jupyter Lab interface when copy the URL 'http://127.0.0.1:8888' and paste it into your web brower URL panel, click on the "terminal" icon.
+3. Once you are in the Jupyter Lab interface, click on the "terminal" icon.
 (In work directory as default)

-7. Navigate to project root directory
+4. Navigate to project root directory
 ``` bash
 cd work
 ```

-8. Delete all the files in the 3 subfolders(`figures`, `models`, `tables`) of the `results` folder in the root directory. **DO NOT DELETE THESE THREE SUBFOLDERS.** You can either do it manually in your local Git repo for this project, or run the following command (**MAKE SURE YOU ARE CURRENTLY IN THE PROJECT ROOT FOLDER TO PREVENT ACCIDENTALLY DELETING ANYTHING.**)
+5. Delete all the files in the 3 subfolders(`figures`, `models`, `tables`) of the `results` folder in the root directory. **DO NOT DELETE THESE THREE SUBFOLDERS.** You can either do it manually in your local Git repo for this project, or run the following command (**MAKE SURE YOU ARE CURRENTLY IN THE PROJECT ROOT FOLDER TO PREVENT ACCIDENTALLY DELETING ANYTHING.**)
 ``` bash
 # To check your current directory.
 Make sure you are in the project root directory.
 pwd